Cyclic relative difference sets and circulant weighing matrices: Multipliers

-The author maintains a website \cite{ljdsr} of known abelian difference sets for a wide range of parameters.
+The author maintains a website \cite{ljcr} of known abelian difference sets for a wide range of parameters.
 In particular, the existence of cyclic difference sets for all parameters $(v,k,\lambda)$ with $k < 105$ is known (the smallest open cases are $(1561,105,7)$, $(2185,105,5)$, $(1111,111,11)$ and $(465,145,45)$).
 A search was done for liftings of all known cyclic difference sets with $k \leq 256$.
 Note that this may not be a complete list; for some parameters a difference set is known, but others might exist.

 Tables~\ref{tab:new}, \ref{tab:new2}, \ref{tab:newbig} and \ref{tab:newbigger} give the results for difference sets with different ranges of $k$ from $50$ to $256$.
 Parameters eliminated by \cite{ajmp} (Paley, Singer or twin prime power difference sets where $\lambda$ is a power of two) are omitted.
-All parameters were settled except for $(364,121,40)$, $(255,127,63)$ (both Singer parameters), for which none of the theorems applied, and the exhaustive search was impractical.
+All parameters were settled except for $(364,121,40)$, $(255,127,63)$, $(1464,133,12)$ and $(2380,183,14)$ (all Singer parameters), for which none of the theorems applied, and the exhaustive search was impractical.
+The fact that no lifts were found for parameters other than (\ref{eq:singercomp}) strengthens the evidence for the conjecture that none exist.

 Lifts of complements of classical Singer parameters are given separately in Table~\ref{tab:singer}, with the number of inequivalent RDS given when known.
+Note that there are non-Singer complement difference sets with these parameters that have lifts; all of the $(121,81,27)$ difference sets (these lifts were found by Pott \cite{pott}), all of the $(364,243,162)$ difference sets, and one of the $(511,256,128)$ difference sets (the GMW difference set \cite{gmw}).